2030 Fleischmann Road

 - American Medical Association

-Dr. Rosenberg has written many publications and articles and has given lectures on topics including facelift, breast reduction, breast reconstruction, abdominoplasty, melanoma, and non-melanoma skin cancer reconstruction following Mohs procedures.
+Dr. DeRosier has written many abstracts, manuscripts and contributed chapters on wound care and reconstructive plastic surgery.
 As a result of his training and research, he is an editorial board member of the Annals of Plastic Surgery.

 - DeRosier LC, Oliver PG, Buchsbaum DJ, Vickers SM: Combination treatment with TRA-8 antibody to death receptor 5 and chemotherapy agents induces cell death in pancreatic cancer cell lines.
 Digestive Disease Week 2005, Chicago, IL, May 14-19, 2005.